 By implementing advanced technologies like Machine Learning and Data Science organizations can predict the demand for a product or service and can make it available in the stores when it is needed.
 For example, Amazon factors in external factors like movie releases and pop-culture references to define when demand will shoot up for specific merchandise in particular locations.
 They can then go ahead and stock their fulfilment centers, to reduce the time gap between order and delivery.

 - Optimization tools

 The use of traffic data obtained from different sources is key to good fleet planning, as it helps to reduce the number of vehicles used and providedelivery locations with an accurate time of delivery.
-Good fleet management systems, through optimization tools, can transform an otherwise inconclusivemass of information into trends and indicators which can help in decision-making, both for strategic planning and for day-to-day issues.
+Good fleet management systems, through optimization tools, can transform an otherwise inconclusivemass of information into trends and indicators which can help in decision-making, both for strategic planning and for day-to-day issues for data driven optimization.

 - Visualizing delivery routes

-With the use of geo-analysis companies can dynamically reviewmillions of data points and model hundreds of scenarios to plan optimalroutes.
+With the use of geo-analysis companies can dynamically reviewmillions of big data analysis techniques points and model hundreds of scenarios to plan optimalroutes.
 Consider the value of being able to define the fastest route when the delivery has to factor in multiple stops.

 Big data analytics is becoming mandatory for most organizations to take the guesswork out of their supply chain operations.
 The aim is to make the supply chain more efficient.
 And this is critical to business.
 Like Supply Chain industry leader and opinion-maker Wael Safwat says, “It’s not the organizations that are competing.
 It’s the supply chains that are competing.”